briandrum/codes.forchagrin.com/_chapters/chapter-1335-registration-of-contractors.md

 pursuant to the terms of this chapter.
-No general contracting shall be done within the Municipality unless the same is done by a person registered to do general contracting, except where the work is of a minor nature and pursuant to [Section 1307.18][CF Section 1307.18].\
+No general contracting shall be done within the Municipality unless the same is done by a person registered to do general contracting, except where the work is of a minor nature and pursuant to [Section 1307.18][CFCO 1307.18].\
 (Ord.
 2006-48.
 Passed 7-24-06.)

 ## 1335.03   Holders of Ohio qualification certificate; exception

-1. _(a)_ Except as provided in subsection (b) hereof, and upon the payment of the appropriate fee provided in [Section 1335.10][CF Section 1335.10], any person having a qualification certificate to install or perform plumbing, sewer work, heating or electrical equipment, which qualification certificate has been issued by the State pursuant to Ohio R.C.
+1. _(a)_ Except as provided in subsection (b) hereof, and upon the payment of the appropriate fee provided in [Section 1335.10][CFCO 1335.10], any person having a qualification certificate to install or perform plumbing, sewer work, heating or electrical equipment, which qualification certificate has been issued by the State pursuant to Ohio R.C.
 [Chapter 4740][ORC Chapter 4740] and is in full force and effect, upon presentation of such certificate to the Chief Administrative Officer shall have issued to such person by the Chief Administrative Officer, upon such evidence and without examination, the certificate of registration provided for herein.